 If you find yourself without diversification, a volatile period can be a good reminder of why you may want to introduce this into the portfolio.
 If that is the case, an exercise and reallocation of some or all the stock options may be necessary.
 In fact, no matter how much your company stock is worth, how much you love the company, and how high you think it will go, diversifying is something that should at least be considered.

 Step 7 – Don’t Invest Amounts You Cannot Afford To Lose

 Most often than not, there’s very little reason to continue keeping a bundle of your assets tied up in one stock – whether it is your company stock or any other.
 In fact, concentrated equity is the opposite of diversification.
 More importantly, concentrated equity may mean that you are jeopardizing your financial future.
 And for what?

-Even more, when volatility strikes, its nice to know that volatility is not impacting the money that you cannot afford to lose.
+Even more, when volatility strikes, it is nice to know that volatility is not impacting the money that you cannot afford to lose.

-Volatility and stock options go hand in hand.
+Volatility and employee stock options go hand in hand.
 This is nothing new.

 The views and opinions expressed herein are those of the author(s) noted and may or may not represent the views of Capital Analysts or Lincoln Investment.

 Volatility is a statistical measure of the dispersion of returns for a given security or market index.
 Volatility can either be measured by using the standard deviation or variance between returns from that same security or market index.